Wind3x/info310_wi17/README.md

 ## Week 4 - Cryptography
 - Tu - Crypto introduction
 - La - Canceled.
-Go home and re-watch any videos that confused you.
+Go home and re-watch any videos that you found confusing.
 - Th - Crypto applied
 - Qz - On this week's topics
 - HW - Let's do some crypto